 Have a coffee at the oldest café in Paris

-It is in the heart of the bustling Saint-Germain-des-Prés neighborhood that one of the capital’s oldest treasures is hidden.
+Hidden in the heart of the bustling Saint-Germain-des-Prés neighborhood lies one of the capital’s oldest treasures.
 Its name?
 The Procope.
 An establishment founded in 1686 by Francesco Procopio dei Coltelli, an Italian chef working in the City of Light.
 And very quickly in Paris, this café—now known as the oldest in the world —became the most sought-after spot for the artists, thinkers, and intellectuals of the time…

 Try the largest all-you-can-eat buffet in the Île-de-France region

-Do you love traveling and eating?
+Do you love to travel and eat?
 What if we offered you both?
-This massive 2,500-square-meter restaurant nestled in the 77 offers over 200 different dishes, all-you-can-eat, with a lunch menu for 19 euros.
+This huge 2,500-square-meter restaurant nestled in the 77 offers over 200 different all-you-can-eat dishes with a lunch menu for 19 euros.
 Italian, Indian, Chinese, Japanese, Cameroonian… flavors that will take your taste buds on a journey.

 🕦 Daily: 12 PM–3 PM and 7 PM–11 PM